 - Ask for time off in advance.
 Unless it’s an absolute emergency (which can happen!) make sure you ask well in advance.
 This gives you time to plan what to say and gives your boss the peace of mind to work around you being away.

 - Have some flexibility.
-Be prepared to do some negotiating.
-There may be other people on leave on the days you’ve asked off, so maybe putting it off means you can tack it on to the start of a public holiday, which means longer time off.
+Be prepared to do some negotiating and be open to compromising a little.
+For example, there may already be other people on leave on the days you’ve asked off, so maybe agreeing to put off your leave for a later date means you can tack it on to the start of a public holiday - which means longer time off!
 Or, depending on your job or what you are planning to do on your time off, maybe you’re ok with coming in for a few hours for one day to cover a busy period.
-Be open to compromising a little to get what you want.

 For tips on approaching difficult conversations at work, check out our article Difficult discussions at work